marioskatsak/osmi-dataset/README.md

 ### ROSMI.JSON Data Fields ###

-  **imgid" - ID of the corresponding image of the map,** "split" - train/val/test identification, "image_filename" -  name of the corresponding image file, "scenario_items" - name of the corresponding map file, "landmarks"  - list of all mentioned landmarks and their corresponding annotations and meta-data, "dynamo_obj" - list of all dynamic objects that make each scenario unique from each other, "gold_coordinates" - Gold Standard Coordinate to be predicted, "sentid" - id of sentence/scenario,
+  * "imgid" - ID of the corresponding image of the map,
+  * "split" - train/val/test identification,
+  * "image_filename" -  name of the corresponding image file,
+  * "scenario_items" - name of the corresponding map file,
+  * "landmarks"  - list of all mentioned landmarks and their corresponding annotations and meta-data,
+  * "dynamo_obj" - list of all dynamic objects that make each scenario unique from each other,
+  * "gold_coordinates" - Gold Standard Coordinate to be predicted,
+  * "sentid" - id of sentence/scenario,
-  "sentence" - sentence of the corresponding scenario "gold_pixels" - Gold Standard Pixels to be predicted
+  * "sentence" - sentence of the corresponding scenario
+  * "gold_pixels" - Gold Standard Pixels to be predicted